Political positions of Amy Klobuchar: Education

-In February 2019 Klobuchar came out against tuition free, four-year college for all, while saying she supports free community colleges.
+In February 2019, Klobuchar came out against tuition free, four-year college for all, while saying she supports free community colleges.

-In March 2019, Klobuchar was one of 13 senators to sign a letter to United States Secretary of Education Betsy Devos calling for the Education Department to do more to assist Argosy University students as they faced campus closures across the US and critiquing the Education Department as failing to provide adequate measures to protect students or keep them notified of ongoing updates.
+In March 2019, Klobuchar was among 13 senators to sign a letter to Education Secretary Betsy DeVos calling for the Education Department to do more to assist Argosy University students as they faced campus closures across the U.S. and critiquing the Education Department as failing to provide adequate measures to protect students or keep them notified of ongoing updates.

 In July 2019, Klobuchar addressed the National Education Association, saying that her first plan was to increase pay for teachers that would be financed through changes to the estate tax and warned that the United States was "not going to compete with the rest of the world if we don’t invest in our schools."

 Environment

 Climate change

-In December 2014, Klobuchar was one of six Democratic senators to sign a letter to the Environmental Protection Agency urging the agency to give states more time to comply with its rule on power plants as the final rule "must provide adequate time for the design, permitting and construction of such large scale capital intensive infrastructure" and calling for an elimination of the 2020 targets in the final rule, a mandate that states take action by 2020 as part of the EPA's goal to reach a 30 percent carbon cut by 2030.
+In December 2014, Klobuchar was among six Democratic senators to sign a letter to the Environmental Protection Agency (EPA) urging the agency to give states more time to comply with its rule on power plants as the final rule "must provide adequate time for the design, permitting and construction of such large scale capital intensive infrastructure" and calling for an elimination of the 2020 targets in the final rule, a mandate that states take action by 2020 as part of the EPA's goal to reach a 30 percent carbon cut by 2030.

-In November 2018, the Trump administration released a climate change report warning of dire consequences if the US did not change its policies.
+In November 2018, the Trump administration released a climate change report warning of dire consequences if the U.S. did not change its policies.
 The report was released the day after Thanksgiving, generally one of the slowest news days of the year.
 Klobuchar stated administration officials "couldn't pick a day where they tried to get less attention" and expressed her view that the attempt backfired given "a lot of people are signing up to get the overview of the report" as a result of no other news receiving attention the day the report was made public.
 She advocated for the implementation of greenhouse gas rules and gas mileage standards along with the United States reentering the Paris Agreement.

 In November 2018, Klobuchar was one of 25 Democratic senators to cosponsor a resolution in response to findings of the Intergovernmental Panel on Climate Change (IPCC) report and National Climate Assessment.
 The resolution affirmed the senators' acceptance of the findings and their support for bold action to address climate change.